Approximate Border Location

 Planning Your Crossing

 Travel mid-afternoon to avoid tourist rushes and border checks.
 Use DB or ÖBB apps for real-time schedules, as controls may disrupt trains.
-Monitor news for migration tensions or protests, reported in 2024, affecting the crossing.
-With preparation, you’ll cross this scenic border smoothly, ready to explore Passau’s baroque grandeur or Linz’s modern cultural scene, diving into a rich Bavarian-Austrian blend. (posts found on X)
+Monitor news for migration tensions or protests, affecting the crossing in 2025-2026.
+With preparation, you’ll cross this scenic border smoothly, ready to explore Passau’s baroque grandeur or Linz’s modern cultural scene, diving into a rich Bavarian-Austrian blend.